boardroom-inc/protocol-Info/protocols/bZx/overview.md

 4% quorum needed
 Greater than 50% of votes in favor to pass a proposal

-The front end UI the bZx DAO that will be utilized in order to interact with the DAO governance system will be tally.com or boardroom.info.
+The front end UI the OOKI DAO that will be utilized in order to interact with the DAO governance system will be tally.com or boardroom.info.

 ## Additional resources: